Joshua Tree National Park Weekend Getaway

 Elevation Gain: 1,000 ft

 I recommend wearing hiking boots for this hike to ensure that you don’t slip.
-If you don’t have any, Amazon is a great place to search.
+Search Backcountry for great deals on hiking gear.

 If you feel like you need more views or didn’t have time to hike Ryan Mountain, drive to this viewpoint.
-This is a great spot for sunset because you can drive right up to it and don’t have to risk hiking in the dark.
+This is a great spot to watch the sunset and is only a short walk from the parking.
 The parking here is very limited so try to get there a little early for sunset.
 It does get windy later in the day, so make sure to carry a jacket.

 Get Out and Explore- Round 2

-On your second day of your weekend getaway to Joshua Tree, continue exploring different areas of the park.
+On your second day of your your weekend in Joshua Tree National Park, continue exploring different areas of the park.
 Stop whenever you see an interesting rock formation, or a huge Joshua tree that you just have to take a picture with.
-Seeing the park through unmarked trails is the best way to fully experience it without a crowd of people around you.
+Seeing the park through unmarked trails is the best way to fully experience it without crowds.

 This is a very short walk to a rock that looks like a skull.
-This is one of the most famous rocks in the park that you have probably seen scrolling through instagram.
+This is one of the most popular rocks in the park.
 It is interesting to stop by and check it out, but it does get very crowded.
-If you prefer, you can climb on other rocks in this area and explore more away from the crowds.

 Spend time climbing the rocks in Joshua Tree.
 You could hike split rock loop (2.5 miles) or walk around and climb rocks in the area without following a marked trail.
 There are many exciting rock formations here and if you climb high enough there are great views.
 This was one of my favorite parts during our weekend in Joshua Tree.